 What is a Bourbon Decanter?

-Now that we have established the ways on how to keep your bourbon at its greatest, let us assess if a bourbon decanter is viable and is suitable for storing your precious bourbon but first let us know what it is first.
-A bourbon decanter or any decanter for that matter, is a container that is stoppered to hold bourbon as it decants, which is the process of separating mixtures by removing a liquid layer that is free of a precipitate, or the solids deposited from a solution, as per definition.
+Now that we have established how to keep your bourbon at its greatest, let us assess if a bourbon decanter is viable and is suitable for storing your precious bourbon but first, let us know what it is.
+A bourbon decanter, or any decanter for that matter, is a container that is stopped to hold bourbon as it decants.

-Decanters may be made from glass or crystal and they come in various shapes and sizes.
+Decanters may be made from glass or crystal, and they come in various shapes and sizes.
 The volume capacity of decanters is usually equivalent to the standard bottles of alcohol.
-They are originally for wine but alcohols like the bourbon can also be stored in them.
-Aside from providing a sophisticated look for your bourbon, it also induces oxidation.
-Will this be beneficial to the bourbon as a whole?
-Keep reading and find out.
+They are originally for wine, but alcohols like bourbon can also be stored in them.

 Since bourbon contains very little to no tannins at all, the process of improving the flavors is not applicable.
-Most whiskeys including the bourbon, have a minimum of 40% alcohol content making it resistant to change.
+Most whiskeys, including bourbon, have a minimum of 40% alcohol content, making them resistant to change.
 And since wine has less alcohol content, they are susceptible to change by oxidation.

 That being said, when you transfer your bourbon into a decanter, don’t expect that its flavors will improve over time.
-Instead, its quality will start to degrade due to the introduction of air to it especially when you have already poured a couple of glasses.
+Instead, its quality will start to degrade due to the introduction of air, especially when you have already poured a couple of glasses.

 The speed of the alteration of flavors of your bourbon in a decanter depends on three factors, namely the type of decanter, how often you partake, and how long you intend to keep it.